PaNOSC-ViNYL/SimEx/README.md

 interfaces for the various simulation steps.

-For more details (User Manual, installation instructions, examples, etc.), please visit the project's homepage at https://panosc-vinyl.github.io/SimEx/
+For more details (User Manual, installation instructions, examples, etc.), please visit the project's readthedocs page at https://simex.readthedocs.io/

 # Install
 Get source code: